Daniel-Elston/Daniel-Elston/README.md

 ---

 <h4 align="center"> :warning: I have 7 more Projects to upload!
-But the code needs to be updated.
-Please be patient.
-Thank you!:hourglass_flowing_sand: </h4>
+But the code must first be updated.
+Thank you for your patience!:hourglass_flowing_sand: </h4>

 </details>